5jt/dyalog-cookbook/manuscript/17 RegularExpressions.md

  He said No"
 ~~~

-This example highlights a potential problem with input strings: many regular expressions work perfectly well as long as the input string is syntacially correct (or matches your expectations).
+This example highlights a potential problem with input strings: many regular expressions work perfectly well as long as the input string is syntactically correct (or matches your expectations).

 That's the reason (among others) why regular expressions are not recommended for processing HTML because HTML is very often full of syntactical errors.